alonbardavid/alonbd.com/blog/2019-09-11_what-it-means-to-be-fullstack.md

 ---
-title: What it means to be a Full-Stack developer
+title: What it means to be a FullStack developer
 description: Why you can also do fullstack development and what are the benefits
 tags: Full-Stack,fullstack
 createdAt: 2019-09-11